 - Add the powdered rosemary and porcini powder.

 - Add 2 tablespoons of olive oil and the mushrooms.
 Season to taste with salt and pepper.

-- In a large, heavy skillet, melt 3 tablespoons of butter and 2 tablespoons of olive oil.
+- In an additional pan (a large, heavy skillet, NOT the one with the mushroom mixture) melt 3 tablespoons of butter and 2 tablespoons of olive oil.